jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 #### Group sticky bit

 When you want to make a directory tree group writable but also configure the SGID bit on directories, you cannot use a simple recursive chmod command.
+Because that will apply the same permission to both files and directories.

 These commands are examples of how you can recursively set correct permissions.
 They use the `find` command to print path names to directories or files, then pass those to xargs to execute the given commands upon.